Will You Be Leveraging Google Shopping Campaigns To The Fullest This Holiday Season?

 With New Changes Comes New Obstacles

-We here at OperationROI have talked about the Google Shopping Campaign shift, and how this effects your campaign strategy.
+We here at OperationROI have talked about the Google Shopping Campaign shift, and how this affects your campaign strategy.
 Despite not really affecting your end-users much, there are changes behind the scenes that will impact you, including:

 - Custom Labels